clr-cera/Quartz/README.md

 ```
 This function receives the client object (See src/Quartz/ClientLib/clientClass.py for client class), a string message, a string possible command, the role(If it is a receiver or the sender of given message) and a Msg object (See src/Quartz/common/messageLib for Msg class).
 This function is called everytime the client sends or receives a message, if it returns False, the message will continue to be passed to other commands(), and in the end, it will be printed if receiver or sent to server if sender.
 If a plugin's commands() wants for that message to not be printed or sent, it should return True if given role.
 See plugin-example for an example of Client Plugin with commands() function.

-- manager()
+- MANAGERLIST
-The second function is manager(), this is the necessary header of any manager function:
+The list is MANAGERLIST, this list should contain functions with this header:
 ```python
 (function) def manager(
 client,
 ) -> None
 ```
 This function receives the client object (See src/Quartz/ClientLib/clientClass.py for client class).
-If a plugin has this function, in the client initialization, a thread with this function as a target will be started.
-The plugin creator will be responsible to all this thread operations and its end, the client has a method CheckState() that can be used to end the thread when the user wants to quit.
+All function inside MANAGERLIST are going to be the target of newly created threads on client initialization.
+The plugin creator will be responsible to all these threads operations and its end, the client has a method CheckState() that can be used to end the thread when the user wants to quit.

 ### Server Plugin
 Every Server Plugin will be scaned for two functions and one list.